-Flash Fiction Intensive - Open Enrollment
+Flash Fiction Intensive

 What you get in the Flash Fiction Intensive:

-- A new video and written lesson every week
+- A new video and written lesson every week for five weeks

-- Daily reading suggestions and writing prompts
+- Daily reading suggestions and writing prompts (24 daily readings plus corresponding exercises)

-- Although the course is designed to be completed over four weeks, you will have access to all of the materials for six months, so you can work at the pace that best fits your schedule.
+- Although the course is designed to be completed over four weeks, you will have access to all of the materials for 18 months, so you can work at the pace that best fits your schedule.

 - In week 4, you will learn how and where to submit your flash fiction.